Autumn-Martin/smart_summon/README.md

 This project uses the Ruby on Rails framework version 5.1.6, which can be installed [here](http://installrails.com/).
 [Bundler](http://bundler.io/) is used to install the gems needed for this application.

-In order to run this appication in the development environment, perform the following in the CLI:
+In order to run this application in the development environment, perform the following in the CLI:

 ```
 bundle install